dwalend/blog/_posts/2015-06-08-escape-from-inner-trait.md

 ...
 ```

 Assigning a type of TopTrait to innerThing compiles past that, but can't find the inner trait's def.
-(This is the fix I settled on in the project code.)
+This makes sense to me and is the fix I settled for in the project code.

 ```scala
     val innerThing:TopTrait = beyond.innerThing